 It is difficult to explain in words, why the Blue Eye Albania is such a beautiful place.
 The Blue Eye of Albania has become a popular touristic attraction.
 Actually, the blue eye is just a natural spring.
 And if you think about it, there are millions of water springs across the world.
 So, what makes the Blue Eye Albania different?

 The Blue Eye is an underwater spring.
 There is a cave very deep underneath the water, which pumps fresh water to the surface.
 The blue eye spring is more than 50 meters deep.
 And the water is pumped up to the surface with an enormous power.
 The discharge rate is 18400 litres per second.
 The water is ice-cold, at around 10 degrees Celsius throughout the year.

 The Lonely Planet described the spring as “magical and hypnotic” and Atlas Obscura says it is “breath-taking and mesmerizing”.
 When you look at the spring and the water flowing to the surface, it has a very calming effect on you.
-Moreover, when you see the bright blue colour, it is hard to believe it is all natural.
-It is such a bright colour, you won’t believe the colour is not artificial.
+Moreover, when you see the bright blue color, it is hard to believe it is all natural.
+It is such a bright color, you won’t believe the color is not artificial.

 The Blue Eye spring is a Vauclusian spring.
 Which means the spring water comes from a deep, almost vertical cave.